Background pattern

 • medicines to treat fungal infections (antifungals) (such as ketoconazole, itraconazole).

-• some medicines to treat HIV infection (such as efavirenz, nevirapine, and protease inhibitors such as, for example, indinavir, ritonavir).
+certain medicines to treat HIV infection (such as efavirenz, nevirapine, and protease inhibitors such as indinavir, ritonavir).

 • anticonvulsants used to treat epilepsy (such as carbamazepine, phenytoin, phenobarbital).

-These medicines may increase the risk of adverse effects or reduce the effect of aripiprazol; if you observe any unusual symptoms when taking any of these medicines at the same time as aripiprazol, you should inform your doctor.
+• these medicines may increase the risk of side effects or reduce the effect of aripiprazole; if you notice any unusual symptoms when taking any of these medicines at the same time as aripiprazole, you should tell your doctor.

-• triptans, tramadol, and tryptophan used to treat diseases such as depression, generalized anxiety disorder, OCD, and social phobia, as well as migraine and pain.
+• triptans, tramadol, and tryptophan used for diseases such as depression, generalized anxiety disorder, obsessive-compulsive disorder (OCD), and social phobia, as well as migraine and pain.

-• selective serotonin reuptake inhibitors (SSRIs) (such as paroxetine and fluoxetine), used to treat depression, OCD, panic, and anxiety.
+• selective serotonin reuptake inhibitors (SSRIs) (such as paroxetine and fluoxetine), used for depression, OCD, panic, and anxiety.

 • tricyclic antidepressants (such as clomipramine and amitriptyline), used in depressive diseases.